Guards Trophy Championship

 Period G1 1966 – 1971

-* Cars built after the cut-off date but manufactured to pre-cut off dates will be allowed, subject to the approval of the Championship Organisers.
+* In all classes marked with an asterix, cars built after the cut-off date but manufactured to pre-cut off dates will be allowed, subject to the approval of the Championship Organisers.

 Tyres